 I first saw Jen’s art work hanging in a gallery in Williamsburg, and she was easily my favorite artist in that exhibition.
-Then a few months later I met Jen in person in my jenhill_photoneighborhood of Brooklyn, in what has now become my favorite writing café, 61 Local.
+Then a few months later I met Jen in person in my neighborhood of Brooklyn, in what has now become my favorite writing café, 61 Local.
 I was introduced through another writing buddy, Marcie Coleen, and as is nearly always the case with other children’s lit writers, we hit it off immediately.
 You are going to love meeting Jen Hill and her art today!

 Illustrator or author/illustrator?